Product was successfully added to your shopping cart.

 - 1/2 teaspoon sugar, optional

-- Add the elderberries and sugar to a 16-ounce vessel.
+- Add elderberries and sugar to a 16-ounce vessel.

-- Fill with kombucha, leaving about 1/2 inch of headspace, depending on the shape of the container.
+- Fill with kombucha, leaving about ½ inch of headspace.

 - Cap tightly and shake gently to dissolve sugar.
-Allow to culture 3 to 7 days or until kombucha is carbonated to your liking.
+Culture 3-7 days or until kombucha is carbonated to your liking.

 - Move bottles to the refrigerator for storage.